Join Us On 8 Days Mountaineering Leadership Course

 This eight-day course is divided into two parts.
 The first is five-days and the second is three-days.
 These two parts will be separated into different weeks so students have time to absorb and practice information from the first section before they are given leadership responsibilities during the second.

-Part 1: The first component is a five-day Mountaineering Skills Course on Mt.
-Baker or Mt.
-Shuksan.
-Learn basic glaciology, route finding, gear selection, food planning, expedition cooking and camping, rope handling, knots and hitches that apply to glacier travel, how to attach to a rope, how to move as a rope team over rock and glacier, how to self-arrest, and how to perform crevasse rescue in a real crevasse.
+Part 1: The first component is a five-day Mountaineering Skills Course.
+This Mountaineering Leadership Course is typically in terrain that is more advanced than that on our standard Mountaineering Skills Course.
+Generally we do this course on the Fischer Chimneys Route of Mt.
+Shuksan, which not only has glacier travel, but also steep snow climbing, low angle ice climbing, and rock climbing.
+Learn basic glaciology, route finding, gear selection, food planning, expedition cooking and camping, rope handling, knots and hitches that apply to glacier travel, how to attach to a rope, how to move as a rope team over glacier, how to self-arrest, and how to perform crevasse rescue in a real crevasse.
 You will also have the opportunity to summit a glaciated peak as part of the first five days of the course.
 This course will give you the knowledge and skills necessary to begin planning your own trips into glaciated terrain.

 Part 2: After completing the five-day skills course you will assist on a three-day guided climb of a glaciated peak.
 This can take place the following weekend or later in the season, but cannot take place the following year because information can be forgotten between your course and the guided climb.
-For those with sufficient experience, a technical or remote route may be chosen.
+The climb that you will assist on will be different than the one you climbed during the first five-days, so you will be in new terrain and exposed to new challenges.
 As a student in the Alpine Climbing Leadership Program you will be expected to take-on duties such as camp set-up and cooking, and teach classes to climbing members, such as rope team travel.
-One day of your climb will be designated to practicing kick-stepping techniques in snow, ice axe positions, self-arrest, and team arrest.
+Typically one day of the climb will be designated to practicing kick-stepping techniques in snow, ice axe positions, self-arrest, and team arrest.
 Your guides will then lead a summit climb, giving you time to practice the skills you have learned while progressing to and descending from the summit.

 - Previous multi-day backpacking experience